ttm/social/README.md

 - access.py for access to IRC logs (through a list of current URLs of text logs).

 legacy/\* for standard usage outlines of data access, rendering and publication, should mimic social modules structure
+- conversion for .gdf files conversion to networkx graphs and networkx graphs to rdf.

 other modules envisioned are: